Eventfully/bluemix-boot/README.md

 # bluemix-boot
 Simple Spring Boot app with Bluemix configuration
+Now with IoT (MQTT) service and Apache Camel.

 ## Register and login
 Register for a free 30 days account.